usgs/hazdev-template/docs/scssVariables.md

 ## Offcanvas

-Side column content is hidden by default on pages smaller than `$breakpoint-full` pixels wide, and shown by clicking a toggle link.
+Side column content is hidden by default on pages smaller than `$breakpoint-offcanvas` pixels wide, and shown by clicking a toggle link.

 <img src="images/overviewOffcanvas.png" alt="image of offcanvas content"/>